RedisGrafana/grafana-redis-app/README.md

 ### How to build Application

-To learn how to build Redis Application plug-in from scratch and register in new or existing Grafana please take a look at [BUILD](https://github.com/RedisGrafana/grafana-redis-app/blob/master/BUILD.md) instructions.
+To learn how to build Redis Application plug-in and register in the new or existing Grafana please take a look at [BUILD](https://github.com/RedisGrafana/grafana-redis-app/blob/master/BUILD.md) instructions.

 ## Getting Started